The experts in boutique travel To Peru and South America

 Lima’s biggest food fair, Mistura gives you a chance to taste your way across Peru’s diverse geographic regions and vast culinary repertoire.

-So you’ve decided to hike the classic Inca Trail to Machu Picchu.
-The next step is to pick your dates and start the process of booking your Inca Trail permit.
-But before you do, there are a few important factors you need to consider, such as the best time to trek, weather conditions, and how far in advance to book.
+So, you've decided to hike the iconic Inca Trail to Machu Picchu!
+The next step is choosing your dates and securing your Inca Trail permit.
+However, before you proceed, there are a few key factors to consider, including the ideal time for trekking, weather conditions, and how far in advance you should book.